10th minute

 The system consists of three main parts: a product database with updated master data from the region and other public sources, a scanning app on work mobile phones for registering products in stock, during use and when moving, and the main program on the computers, where you can order, move and track inventory and get an overall overview.

-– The department uses a work smartphone that scans the GS1 data matrix for information about expiration date, serial number, batch number and lot number.
-And this is crucial for us to have very specific product management and expiration management.
-Even though we may have 100 products, we can identify each individual product and find answers to, for example, where exactly the seventh product is located right down to the location level.
+– In the department, we use work smartphones that scan the GS1 Data Matrix to retrieve information on expiration dates, serial numbers, batch numbers, and lot numbers.
+This is essential for enabling us to implement highly precise product and expiration date management.
+Even though we may have 100 products, we can identify each individual product and determine, for example, the exact location of the seventh product down to the specific shelf level.

 With SupplyAID, the hospital can work more sustainably and reduce waste because the system provides an overview of consumption and ensures that only what is necessary is purchased.